UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/12-export-transformation.md

 ## Scripts

 As you conduct your data cleaning and preliminary analysis, OpenRefine saves every change you make to the dataset.
 These changes are saved in a format known as JSON (JavaScript Object Notation).
 You can export this JSON script and apply it to other data files.
-If you had 20 files to clean, and they all had the same type of errors (e.g. species name misspellings, leading white spaces), and all files had the same column names, you could save the JSON script, open a new file to clean in OpenRefine, paste in the script and run it.
+If you had 20 files to clean, and they all had the same type of errors (e.g., species name misspellings, leading white spaces), and all files had the same column names, you could save the JSON script, open a new file to clean in OpenRefine, paste in the script and run it.
 This gives you a quick way to clean all of your related data.